 #6 Make the page mobile-friendly

 Mobile users may also have slower internet connections, so it is important to keep the homepage lightweight and optimize images as well as other visual elements for faster loading times.
-Testing the intranet homepage on different devices and screen sizes can help ensure that it is accessible to all users.
+Don’t forget to test the intranet homepage on different devices and screen sizes to ensure that it is convenient to use on any mobile device.

 #7 Test and iterate

-Finally, it is important to test and iterate the design of the intranet homepage.
-User testing can help identify areas of improvement and ensure that the homepage meets the needs and goals of the users.
-Testing can be done with a small group of users or through surveys and feedback forms.
+Once everything else is done, your final step is to test and iterate the design of your intranet homepage.
+It is critical to not avoid user testing as it will help you identify areas of improvement (the weak points of your page) and ensure that the homepage meets the needs of your target audience.
+You can test your page with a small group of users or through surveys and feedback forms—choose whatever method that most appeals to you.

-Iteration of the design based on user feedback can help improve its usability and effectiveness over time.
+Iteration of the created design based on user feedback will help you improve its usability and effectiveness.
 It is important to regularly evaluate the intranet homepage and make updates as needed to ensure that it continues to meet the needs of your target users.

 Conclusion